kazuki43zoo/sql-bulk-commands/README.md

        indicate that adding column at after specified column name --after-by-position
-       indicate that adding column at after specified column position --h (--help)
+       indicate that adding column at after specified column position --delimiter
+       delimiter character (default: ","); can use only on 'generating-csv' --ignore-escaped-enclosure
+       whether ignore escape an enclosing character on writing (default: false); can use only on 'generating-csv' --h (--help)
        print help